How To See The Best Of Zhangjiajie Forest Park In 2 Days

 To get to Laowuchang, you take the bus that travels between the Yuanjiajie and Tianzi Mountain areas, but hop off when you reach a junction in the main road, near the North Gate of the park.

 When you arrive at the Old House area, there are two main viewpoints that can be reached with 10 minutes of hiking.
-Both of them are epic.
+Both are epic.

 The first viewpoint — ‘Military Parade Platform’